LIMUNIMI/Kiroll/README.md

 <h2>Software required:</h2>

 - Microsoft .NET Framework Runtime.
-- Kiroll depends on a library developed once again by Neeqstock, called NeeqDMIs, written specifically to make it faster and easier to develop accessible digital tools from interaction channels on the musician's face (e.g., eyes, mouth...).
+- Kiroll depends on a library developed once again by Nicola, called NeeqDMIs, written specifically to make it faster and easier to develop accessible digital tools from interaction channels on the musician's face (e.g., eyes, mouth...).
 Below the link to the GitHub repository: https://github.com/Neeqstock/NeeqDMIs.